 Finding a good backpack as a digital nomad is a tricky proposition.
 First up, of course, it has to have space for your laptop.
 And then it’s all about access, extra pockets, capacity and durability.

-Looking for a great digital nomad backpack can be an arduous task, with lots of options.
+Looking for a great travel backpack can be an arduous task, with lots of options.
 With the Nayo Smart EXP, we think this might be the bag you’re looking for.
 The EXP in that title stands for expandable and we’ll find out why soon…

 I’ve been using the Nayo Smart EXP as my standard bag while working in Valencia, Spain for the past few weeks.
 And, I have to say, it’s been a revelation.

 The Nayo Smart EXP is a 25L bag, but wait….
 It EXPands to a 40L pack just by unzipping it!
-Now, if you’re a regular business traveller looking for a versatile travel bag, this could be a game changer…
+Now, if you’re a regular business traveller looking for a versatile travel bag or carry on backpack, this could be a game changer…

 Pockets and space